Peter-Moller/open-ports/README.md

   * The external address is checked with http://ipecho.net
   * IP address (as well as default interface, checked against `www.lu.se`)

+*One clarification: the script **needs** to run as root, or you will only see your own connections and that makes it much less valuable!*

 Other features:
 ---------------
   * The external IP-address is checked every hour to see if it has been changed